researchops/research-skills/FAQ.md

 Note that more is not better, and it’s not just about the number of attendees.
 Also consider how you can attract participants from across the experience/seniority spectrum.

+## What does success look like for this workshop?

+Ultimately, these workshops are a success if that we're able to foster great conversations, meaningful reflection, and growth of the practice for everyone involved.

+Here's how we see the 3-way value exchange:
+- _Participants_ get to see their work in new ways, reflect and discuss with other researchers they may never otherwise meet
+- _Organizers_ get to bring together the local community, gain a nuanced perspective on the work, and help research grow in their city
+- The _ResearchOps Community_ gets an interesting look at challenges and skills-in-use for researchers all over—and will publish the data to be open for everyone

 ## How can I find participants?

 We recommend starting with your immediate network, then taking a snowball recruiting method.
 Hopefully the #researcherskills word will spread as more cities come onboard, too!